michael-eightnine/ConsoleJS/README.md

 // Accepts any string - this text is shown to the user when they have entered an invalid command
 invalidCommandText: "command not recognized",

-// Accepts an integer - this is the amount of delay (in milliseconds) used when typing responses to the user
+// Accepts an integer - this is the amount of delay (in milliseconds)
+// used when typing responses to the user
 typingInterval: 50,

-// Accepts a boolean - if true allows users to use the up and down arrow keys to select previously inputted commands
+// Accepts a boolean - if true allows users to use the up and down arrow keys
+// to select previously inputted commands
 commandHistory: true,

-//Accepts an integer - number of commands to save in the command history (only useful if commandHistory is true)
+// Accepts an integer - number of commands to save in the command history
+// (only useful if commandHistory is true)
 commandHistoryCap: 5,

-//Accepts a boolean - set to false to disabled the default commands of "list", "minimize", and "maximize"
+// Accepts a boolean - set to false to disabled the default commands:
+// "list", "minimize", and "maximize"
 enableDefaultCommands: true,

-//Accepts an array of command objects - this is where you place the actions and commands of your console
+// Accepts an array of command objects
+// this is where you place the actions and commands of your console
 commands: []

 ```